Roll past advisors’ images to read more about them.

 Jaye, Shelley — Education, Field Trips, Facebook lead

 Korenowsky, Rebekah — Event Coordinator

 Machette, Michael — Science Advisor, Field Trips, Program, Host

 Norlin, Keith — Science Advisor

 Reed, Kitty — Science Advisor, Grand Dame

 Serdar Tepper, Carol — Science Advisor, Education, Field Trips, Program

 Leslie Aickin: Rock lover.
 No formal geological education.
 Provides administrative and support services for QGS’s lectures, field trips, and newsletter subscriptions.
 Produced geologic interpretive handouts for Forts Worden and Townsend, and outdoor interpretive signs for Forts Worden, Townsend and Flagler.

 Jim Aldrich: Structural geologist, former teacher and research scientist at Los Alamos National Laboratory in New Mexico.
 Previously on the Board of the North Olympic Land Trust, Jim has moved to a warmer, drier climate but stays in touch via Zoom.

 Paul Belanger: Research background in micropaleontogy as applied to paleoceanography and paleoclimatology.
-Had a career in the Oil and Gas industry and as a High School teacher.
-Joined our Board in 2021.
-Also sits on the Board of the Sound Water Stewards.
+He had a career in the Oil and Gas industry and as a High School teacher.
+Paul Joined our Board in 2021 and also sits on the Board of the Sound Water Stewards.